Rex Britten

 Rex David Britten is a fictional main character in the American police procedural drama television series Awake.
 He is portrayed by Dylan Minnette.
 The character first appeared in "Pilot" and last appeared in "Turtles All the Way Down".
 He appears in Michael's green reality (where Hannah is dead from the car crash).
 This is because it is his favorite color.
 Rex was created and designed by series creator and executive producer Kyle Killen after he created and developed the series Lone Star for the Fox network; Killen had been called in to pitch a new drama for NBC after the cancellation of Lone Star.

 As a teenager, Rex is the only son and child of Michael and Hannah.
 He is currently a teenager at school.

 Role in Awake

 Rex Britten is the son of Michael and Hannah.
 He is the only child in the family, and is featured in Michael's green reality (where Hannah is dead from the car crash).
 He is currently an American teenager at school.
-He has had a number of remarkable experiences in many episodes.